sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 We are not mentioning here research-level **dry electrode systems** (some of the companies listed above have a dry electrode system solution), and there are other companies that specialize in that (Cognionics, Quasar, Wearable sensing, etc.).
 We do not believe the data quality is on par with gel systems (see below) and, therefore, would not recommend such systems.

+This is by no means an exhaustive list, and there are many other reputable EEG systems available.

 ## Active vs. passive electrode

 Active and passive EEG electrodes are two types of electrodes used in electroencephalography (EEG) to measure brain activity.
 Here are the key differences between active and passive EEG electrodes: